Debond-Protocol/Debond-Governance/README.md

 ## Security Considerations:

 - insure that governance veto address (debondOperator) should be secured by multisig as it has override on some parameters and proposals having `noVote` conditions.
+- also there is no standardised interface of proposals, thus for the proposals being introduced by the external community members (unless verified) needs to have more scrutiny about the implementation (like having verified contracts and having delay in the proposal execution after voting, etc).

 ## usage: